 Search Videos and More

 The UC Davis Medical Center is the first in the nation to implement low pressure as a standard for all laparoscopic surgeries.
-A recent multi-site study published in MDPI showed the benefit for patients who underwent surgery for early-stage endometrial cancer.Advances in heart failure take center stage at cardiovascular summit
+A recent multi-site study published in MDPI showed the benefit for patients who underwent surgery for early-stage endometrial cancer.First-ever genetic map to identify causes of sarcoma

 Having sex less often during the transition to menopause is not associated with an increased risk of developing pain with intercourse, according to a new study published recently by the Journal of Obstetrics and Gynecology.Innovation through leading edge research